Minority Rule (book): Reception

 In The Irish Times, Kevin Power published a substantial positive review titled "Pick up this book and see the world clearly".
 Power argued that while the subtitle suggested "more 'Adventures in the Culture War'", Sarkar "has come not to wage the culture wars but to bury them" and advances "a critique that has long since been standard on the Marxist left.
 But it is a critique that everyone now urgently needs to hear."
 He praised Sarkar for "having the inestimable advantage of being right" and concluded: "Delete your accounts; pick up a book.
 Pick up this book.
 The future is at stake."
 Power noted that Sarkar's goal is to show "how culture, politics and unequal stakes in the economy combine to fragment, weaken and inhibit working-class power", though he criticised her prose as occasionally collapsing "into agitprop journalese".

 However, the book received criticism from Baroness Claire Fox in Politics Home.
 While acknowledging that Sarkar "came out against her own tribe's embrace of divisive identitarian politics", Fox argued that the book "lets the left – and herself – off the hook" and described it as "a tract of despair by a defeated Corbynista".
 Fox criticised Sarkar's "conspiratorial thesis" that right-wing politicians manufactured culture wars, arguing this "robs ordinary people of any agency" and accused Sarkar of refusing "to take any responsibility" for the left's role in racial divisions.

-Independent reviewer Matt Rutherford described Minority Rule as "sharp, fast-paced and deliberately provocative" and praised its balanced approach, noting that "the critique of both right-wing manipulation and left-wing infighting provides a balanced opinion that encourages introspection across the political spectrum."
-Rutherford called it "a thought-provoking contribution to contemporary political discussion" that "challenged me to reconsider the sources of societal division", though he noted the book was "heavy going in places" with "multiple examples of points being made".

 Freedom published a review examining the book's arguments about how cultural divisions are exploited for political purposes.